Android Download & Installation Guide

 After setup, you land on the Dashboard.
 The bottom navigation bar has four tabs:

 Snippets: Create and manage text expansion shortcuts to quickly insert phrases you type often.
+Supports search, filter chips, the floating "+" button, and swipe-to-edit and swipe-to-delete with confirmation.
+Changes sync each time you visit the tab.

 Warning: Signing out deletes all transcripts stored on your device.
 You'll see a confirmation dialog before this happens.